openmc-dev/openmc/docs/source/methods/photon_physics.rst

 Monte Carlo simulation, when coherent scattering occurs, we only need to sample the scattering angle using the differential cross section in :eq:`coherent-xs` since the energy of the photon does not change.
-In OpenMC, anomalous scattering is ignored such that differential cross section comes
+In OpenMC, anomalous scattering is ignored such that differential cross section becomes

 .. math::
     :label: coherent-xs-openmc